 In the third year of their studies, students take 15 CP from major-specific or major-related, advanced Specialization Modules to consolidate their knowledge and to be exposed to state-of-the-art research in the areas of their interest.
 This curricular component is offered as a portfolio of modules, from which students can make free selections during their fifth and sixth semester.
 The default Specialization Module size is 5 CP, with smaller 2.5 CP modules being possible as justified exceptions.

-To pursue RIS as a major, at least 10 of the 15 CP from the following major-specific Specialization Modules need to be taken:
+To pursue RIS as a major, 15 CP from the following mandatory elective Specialization Modules need to be taken: